Nobuyoshi Tamura (1933-2010) was an 8th dan Aikikai Shihan and a direct student of Aikido founder Morihei Ueshiba O'Sensei.

 Tamura was an honorary citizen of the town of Lesneven, France, where every year he gave week long summer seminars with fellow aikido sensei Yoshimitsu Yamada.
 He also conducted several other summer seminars.

 He published several books on aikido in French, and among his former students were Toshiro Suga and Pierre Chassang.

-He died of cancer in July 2010, and will be greatly missed.
-More Info Here
+Unfortunately, e died of cancer in July 2010, and will be greatly missed.

-You can develop your aikido skills at a much faster rate simply by making a few small changes to your training routine.
-Find out how in my unique Aikido Success Blueprint... a gold-mine of knowledge!
+Develop your skills at a faster rate with a few small changes to your training routine.
+Find out how Aikido Success Blueprint... a gold-mine of knowledge!

 Has this page been useful to YOU?
 It may benefit other people too!
 Please pass it on and Share via the Link Bar on the Left of your screen... many thanks!

 Sick of the Elite Control System?
 Unplug from the Matrix Now!